 Managed WordPress hosting providers can conduct automatic backups of your site.

-This is the simplest solution of them all and a cost-effective one at that.
+These hosting providers are the most straightforward solution of them all and a cost-effective one.
 You don’t have to bother intervening or doing anything manually.
 Updates are the built-in feature of your hosting plan.

-Thus, if your site gets compromised, it’s easy to restore everything with just a few clicks.
+Thus, it’s easy to restore everything with just a few clicks if your site gets compromised.
 Some providers may also offer custom backup software solutions for you.

 Note that you can specify where you want backup data to be stored.
-Likewise, decide if you want your whole website to be copied or only certain segments of it.
+Likewise, decide if you want your whole website to be copied or only specific segments.

 Finally, bear in mind automatic backups shouldn’t be your only measure.
 You still want to do a manual backup once in a while.